Epilepsy Basic Science Research Group

 Epilepsy Clinical Research (Adult)

 The clinical research of the Adult Epilepsy Program focuses on clinical neurophysiology aspects of the epilepsy with quantitative electrophysiology and clinical and electrophysiological correlation.
-Drs.
-Loeb and Shah has track record of working collaboratively on this project for many years and their efforts have been funded by several public and private grants.
+Dr. Shah has a track record of working collaboratively on this project for many years and his efforts have been funded by several public and private grants.
 Our approach is to translate what we learn from clinical realm and to ascertain molecular makers and pathways important in epileptogenesis by measuring various electrical activities, and relate these to seizure activities, patterns of gene expression, and clinical/neurobehavioral aspects in patients with neocortical epilepsy.
 The other area of research involves studying long-term EEG monitoring in neurologically critically ill patients in ICU and develop new methods.
 We have recently examined the utility of a novel approach for real-time analysis of continuous EEG called Compressed EEG Pattern Analysis (CEPA) in collaboration with Stellate Systems of Montreal, Canada.
 We are also actively involved in neuroimaging research with state of the art imaging methods including functional MRI, volumetric MRI, in vivo MR spectroscopy using high strength (3T) magnet as well as extremely high filed magnet (11 T) in vitro with epileptic tissue.
 We collaboratively work with the Pediatric Epilepsy Program under supervision of Dr. Harry Chugani a world renowned PET researcher in the field.
 The other interest of Dr. Shah include study of women’s issue and clinical aspects of new onset peripartum seizures including intriguing conditions such as eclampsia.
 With recent addition of Dr. Sandeep Mittal trained in Epilepsy and Tumor surgery we are making concerted efforts to understand various aspects of seizures in patients with brain tumors.

 The Comprehensive Epilepsy Program being a tertiary referral site evaluates patients with refractory epilepsies.
 Along with advanced medical management with medications and diet options in appropriate setting the program also offers evlauation for possible surgical treatment for these patients. we are also participant in many Phase 3 clinical trials with investigational antiepileptic medications.